Grouplove: Chart success

 Grouplove's first single, "Colours", reached number 15 on Modern Rock charts.
 It was also featured in Madden NFL 12, FIFA 12, and MLB 2K12.
 The song was also offered as a free download on iTunes for the week beginning September 12, 2011.

 In November 2011, the band's second single "Tongue Tied" appeared in an iPod Touch commercial.
 The song steadily grew in popularity, and, after 26 consecutive weeks on the Modern Rock radio chart, hit No. 1 in June 2012.
 "Tongue Tied" has been RIAA certified Platinum and sold over 1,000,000 singles to date in the US, and has gone gold in Australia and Canada too.
 "Tongue Tied" was also used and performed by the cast of Fox's Glee in a May episode of the series, and also featured in a Coca-Cola advertisement.
 It also appears in the Gameloft racing game GT Racing 2: The Real Car Experience.
 Later it was used in the movies Blended with Adam Sandler, and Project Almanac.
+The song made a quick comeback in the 2024 coming-of-age film "You Are So Not Invited to My Bat Mitzvah," produced by Sandler, where Sadie Sandler covers 7 seconds of it.

 In the voting for Australia's Hottest 100 presented by Triple J, "Tongue Tied" was voted #16th and "Itchin' on a Photograph" at No. 43 best songs of 2012.

 The third single off of Never Trust a Happy Song, "Itchin' on a Photograph" went to top 10 at Modern Rock radio.
 "Itchin' on a Photograph" was featured on the NASCAR The Game: Inside Line soundtrack.

 "Ways To Go" the lead single from their 2013 sophomore album Spreading Rumours, reached number 2 on Billboard's Alternative Songs chart and number 8 on the Rock Airplay chart.
 In 2014, "Shark Attack" went Top 20 on Alternative Songs reaching number 20.

 "Welcome To Your Life", the lead single from their third LP, Big Mess, reached the Top 5 on Billboard's Alternative Songs chart at number 5.

 The FIFA video game series has also featured "I'm With You" in FIFA 14 and "Don't Stop Making it Happen" in FIFA 17.

 "Deleter" was featured in MLB The Show 20.